hseeberger/pub-sub-client/README.md

 Things could go wrong, e.g. if the service account key file does not exist or is malformed, hence a `Result` is returned.

-Then we call `publish` to publish some `messages` using the given `TOPIC_ID` and – if all is good – get back the message IDs; we do not use a request timeout here and below for simplicity:
+Then we call `publish` to publish some `messages` using the given `TOPIC_ID` and – if all is good – get back the message IDs; we do not use an ordering key nor a request timeout here and below for simplicity:

 ``` rust
 let messages = vec!["Hello", "from pub-sub-client"]